Snorkeling in Hawaii with Kids: A Complete Safety and Gear Guide

 Shore Snorkeling

-Shore snorkeling is free, flexible, and allows you to go at your own pace.
-You can leave when the kids get cold or tired, you do not have to worry about seasickness, and you can bring all your own snacks and supplies.
-The spots I recommended above are all shore snorkeling locations.
-For families with young children or kids who are new to snorkeling, shore snorkeling is almost always the better choice because you can control every variable.
+Free, flexible, your own pace.
+Leave when the kids get cold or tired.
+No seasickness.
+Bring your own snacks and supplies.
+The spots above are all shore.
+For families with young kids or new snorkelers, shore is almost always the better call - you control every variable.

 Boat Snorkel Tours

-Boat tours take you to snorkel sites that are inaccessible from shore, and the marine life at these spots is often more abundant because there is less human traffic.
-Molokini Crater off Maui is the most famous boat snorkel destination in Hawaii, a partially submerged volcanic crater with visibility that can exceed 150 feet.
+Boat tours take you to sites you can't reach from shore, and the marine life is often more abundant because there's less human traffic.
+Molokini Crater off Maui is the most famous - partially submerged volcanic crater with visibility that can exceed 150 feet.
 The Na Pali Coast on Kauai and Captain Cook Monument on the Big Island are other popular boat snorkel spots.

-The downsides: boat tours are expensive, typically $100 to $200 per person, and many have minimum age requirements of five or six years old.
-Seasickness is a real concern, especially on the channel crossings between islands or in winter swells.
-If your kids are prone to motion sickness, dose them with children's Dramamine at least thirty minutes before departure.
-Also, once you are on the boat, you are committed.
-If your child melts down or decides they do not want to snorkel, you are stuck until the tour returns to harbor.
+Downsides: expensive, typically $100-$200 per person, and many have minimum age requirements of five or six.
+Seasickness is real, especially on channel crossings or in winter swells.
+If your kids are prone to motion sickness, dose them with kids' Dramamine at least 30 minutes before departure.
+Also, once you're on the boat you're committed.
+If your kid melts down or decides they don't want to snorkel, you're stuck until the boat returns.

 My recommendation: start with shore snorkeling on your first trip.
-If your kids take to it and you want to level up the experience, book a boat tour on a subsequent visit or later in your trip after they have had several successful shore sessions.
+If your kids take to it and want to level up, book a boat tour on a later visit or later in the trip after several successful shore sessions.

 What to Do About Sea Urchins and Jellyfish Stings

-Despite your best precautions, encounters with stinging or spiny marine creatures do happen.
-Knowing how to respond quickly can make a painful situation much more manageable.
+Despite your best precautions, encounters happen.
+Knowing how to respond fast helps a lot.

 Sea Urchin Spines

-Sea urchins are the round, spiny creatures that live in rocky crevices and shallow reef areas.
-Stepping on one is extremely painful.
+Sea urchins are the round spiny creatures in rocky crevices and shallow reef areas.
+Stepping on one is brutal.
 The spines break off under the skin and can cause swelling and infection if not treated.
-If your child steps on a sea urchin, here is what to do:

-First, carefully remove any large, visible spines with tweezers.
-Do not try to dig out deeply embedded ones, as this can push them in further.
-Soak the affected foot in hot water, as hot as the child can comfortably tolerate, for thirty to ninety minutes.
-The heat helps break down the spine material and reduces pain.
-Some locals swear by soaking in vinegar, which may help dissolve the spines over time.
-If spines remain embedded after a day or two, or if you see signs of infection like redness, swelling, or pus, see a doctor.
-The best prevention is wearing reef shoes when walking in rocky, shallow areas.
+Carefully remove any large visible spines with tweezers.
+Don't try to dig out deeply embedded ones - it can push them in further.
+Soak the foot in hot water, as hot as the kid can tolerate, for 30 to 90 minutes.
+Heat helps break down the spine material and reduces pain.
+Some locals swear by vinegar soaks, which may dissolve the spines over time.
+If spines remain after a day or two, or if you see redness, swelling, or pus, see a doctor.
+Best prevention is wearing reef shoes when walking in rocky shallow areas.

 Jellyfish Stings

-For box jellyfish stings, the current recommended first aid is to rinse the affected area with vinegar for at least thirty seconds to neutralize the nematocysts, then remove any tentacles using a credit card or similar flat object to scrape them away.
-Do not rinse with fresh water, as this can cause unfired nematocysts to release more venom.
+For box jellyfish, the current first aid is to rinse with vinegar for at least 30 seconds to neutralize the nematocysts, then remove tentacles using a credit card or similar flat object to scrape them away.
+Do not rinse with fresh water - it can cause unfired nematocysts to release more venom.
 Do not urinate on the sting.
-That is a myth.
-After removing the tentacles, apply a hot compress or soak in hot water for twenty minutes to reduce pain.
+That's a myth.
+After removing tentacles, apply a hot compress or hot water soak for 20 minutes to reduce pain.

-For Portuguese man-of-war stings, the treatment is slightly different.
-Do not use vinegar, as it can actually worsen man-of-war stings.
-Instead, rinse with salt water, carefully remove tentacles, and apply heat.
-Over-the-counter hydrocortisone cream and oral antihistamines like Benadryl can help with itching and swelling.
+Portuguese man-of-war is slightly different.
+Do not use vinegar - it can actually worsen man-of-war stings.
+Rinse with salt water, carefully remove tentacles, apply heat.
+Hydrocortisone cream and oral Benadryl help with itching and swelling.

-For either type of sting, seek medical attention if your child has difficulty breathing, chest pain, severe swelling, nausea, or any signs of an allergic reaction.
-Carry Benadryl in your beach bag at all times, and if your child has a known severe allergy to insect stings, bring an EpiPen to the beach as well.
+Either type, seek medical attention if your kid has difficulty breathing, chest pain, severe swelling, nausea, or any sign of allergic reaction.
+Carry Benadryl in the beach bag.
+If your kid has a known severe sting allergy, bring an EpiPen.

-Important: Box jellyfish on Oahu's south shore follow a predictable pattern, arriving eight to ten days after the full moon.
-Check the jellyfish calendar posted by the Waikiki Aquarium before planning any south shore snorkeling days.
+Important: box jellyfish on Oahu's south shore follow a predictable pattern, arriving 8-10 days after the full moon.
+Check the calendar posted by the Waikiki Aquarium before any south shore snorkel.

 Final Tips From a Hawaii Snorkeling Mom

-After years of snorkeling with my kids, here are a few more tips that I think make a real difference:
+After years of snorkeling with my kids, the things that actually help:

 Go in the morning.
 Conditions are almost always calmer, visibility is better, and the fish are more active.
-By afternoon, trade winds pick up and can make the water choppy and murky.
+By afternoon, trades pick up and the water gets choppy and murky.

 Practice in a pool first.
-If your kids have never snorkeled, do not make their first experience in the open ocean.
-Let them practice with their mask and snorkel in a pool or calm, shallow bay until breathing through the snorkel is second nature.
+Don't make their first time in the open ocean.
+Let them practice the mask and snorkel in a pool or calm shallow bay until breathing through the snorkel is second nature.

 Bring fresh water for rinsing.
-Salt water irritates eyes, and sand gets everywhere.
-A jug of fresh water in the car for rinsing off gear and faces makes the drive home much more pleasant.
+Salt water irritates eyes.
+Sand gets everywhere.
+A jug in the car for rinsing gear and faces makes the drive home better.

-Rinse your gear after every use.
+Rinse gear after every use.
 Salt water corrodes everything.
-Rinse masks, snorkels, and fins in fresh water and let them air dry out of direct sunlight.
-This will extend the life of your equipment significantly.
+Rinse masks, snorkels, fins in fresh water and air dry out of direct sun.

-Do not force it.
-If a child does not want to snorkel, do not push them.
-Let them play on the beach, wade in the shallows, or watch from the rocks.
-Pressuring a reluctant child will create a negative association that may take years to overcome.
+Don't force it.
+If a kid doesn't want to snorkel, don't push.
+Let them play in the shallows or watch from the rocks.
+Pressuring a reluctant kid creates a negative association that takes years to undo.
 The ocean will be there next time.

 Keep sessions short for beginners.
-Thirty to forty-five minutes is plenty for a first or second snorkeling outing.
+Thirty to forty-five minutes is plenty for a first or second outing.
 Kids get cold, tired, and overstimulated.
-It is better to end on a high note with them begging for more than to push through until someone is crying.
+Better to end on a high note with them begging for more than to push until someone is crying.

-Hawaii's reefs are a gift, and sharing them with your children is one of the most rewarding experiences you can have as a family in the islands.
-With the right preparation, gear, and respect for the ocean, snorkeling can become a lifelong passion that your kids carry with them wherever they go.
+Hawaii's reefs are a gift.
+Sharing them with your kids is one of the most rewarding things you can do as a family in the islands.
+With the right prep, gear, and ocean respect, snorkeling becomes a lifelong love.
 See you in the water.

 Save this guide for later